 The T9 predictive text input mode allows you to enter words easily with a minimum number of key presses.
-As you press each key, the phone begins to display the characters that it thinks you are typing based on a built-in dictionary.
+As you touch each key, the phone begins to display the characters that it thinks you are typing based on a built-in dictionary.
 As new letters are added, the word changes to reflect the most likely candidate from the dictionary.

-- When you are in the T9 predictive text input mode, begin entering a word by pressing keys to Press one key per letter. - The word changes as letters are typed - ignore what is displayed on the screen until the word is typed completely.

-- If the desired word is missing from the word choices list, add it by using the ABC mode. - 2.
-Enter the whole word before editing or deleting any keystrokes. - Complete each word with a space by pressing the key or the right navigation key.
+- When you are in the T9 predictive text input mode, begin entering a word by pressing the touch screen keys.
+Touch one key per letter. - The word changes as letters are typed - ignore what is displayed on the screen until the word is typed completely. - ► If the word is still incorrect after typing completely, press on the pop up menu to see the options.
+Then select the word you want by touch. - ► If the desired word is missing from the word choices list, add it by pressing and selecting write word to enter the new word.
+Then press save to save the word into the built-in dictionary. - Enter the whole word before editing or deleting any letters. - 3.
+Complete each word with a space by touching

-To delete letters, press C ⋅ → .
-Press and hold down C ⋅ → to erase all of the entered text
+To delete letters, touch 📮 .
+Touch and hold down 🖺 to erase the entire text entry.